- friendship bracelets

 - warp finishes for weaving

 Loop braiding is an off-loom, no-equipment technique for braiding cords and bands, using yarn or thread doubled into loops and held at the ends of the loops, rather than close to the braid.
 There are two main types of loop braiding.
 In fingerloop braiding, or more technically “finger-held loop-manipulation braiding,” the ends of the loops are held by the fingers.
-This is the most common type—it’s been done all over the world for thousands of years, and uses individual fingers to hold the loops.
-Hand-held loop braiding—known only from Oman, ancient Japan and Peru—is essentially the same process, but is done with loops mounted around the whole hand rather than on separate fingers.
+This is the most common type—it’s been done all over the world for thousands of years.
+Hand-held loop braiding—known only from Oman, ancient Japan and Peru—is essentially the same process, but is done with loops held around the whole hand rather than on separate fingers.
 (For more about the history of loop braiding, see my recent post on this!)

 My goal for this blog is to promote loop braiding in general, introduce beginners to loop braiding, and also to share some of my techniques for braiding comfortably with more loops than are normally used in fingerloop braiding.

 My introductory tutorial is on 5-loop square and flat braids.
 The first video will walk you through from the beginning, from set-up to slo-mo moves for learning a square braid. [update: I now have an even easier intro tutorial — on 3-loop braids — in both a downloadable pdf form and as a series of videos.
-See my tutorials page for links to all my tutorials.)
+See my tutorials page for links to all my tutorials.]

-There are also other sites and books where you can learn many other great braids (see links in my sidebar).
-None will show you my methods for braiding with 9 loops and more.
-Most other sources will teach a slightly different method for making basic square braids—the “A-fell method.”
-Its upper limit for comfortable braiding is 7 loops.
-I prefer to teach these basic braids using the method that is mainly known from Asia and the Pacific—the so-called “V-fell method.”
+I teach a method for basic braids that is mainly known from Asia and the Pacific—the so-called “V-fell method.”
 It allows using up to 9 loops.
 (See my info page on the A-fell, V-fell and Slentre methods for more about these 3 different methods for making the same basic loop braids.)

 Team loop braiding is an ancient tradition–there are surviving fragments of European 2- and 3-worker loop braids that are almost 1,000 years old.
 There is even older evidence for it in Asia, including a statue of two braiders working together that is over 2,000 years old.
-Loop braiding in teams is still a living tradition in Indonesia.)
+Loop braiding in teams is still a living tradition in Sulawesi, Indonesia.

 The problem today is that loop braiding isn’t an “everybody-does-it” type of craft anymore.
-Nowadays you aren’t as likely to have another braider handy when you want to make a 10-loop double-square braid like the medieval “Crowns” or “with the wave” braids; a 10 or 14-loop “letterbraid;” a “double barleycorn” braid of 12 loops; the lacy 3-worker braid called “Katheren Wheele” of 15 loops; or many other braids that used to be made by teams of braiders.
+Nowadays you aren’t as likely to have another braider handy when you want to make extra-long cordage; or a braid with an inscription braided into it; or a beautiful “double barleycorn” braid; or the lacy openwork braid called “Katheren Wheele” of 15 loops; or other braids that used to be made by teams of loop braiders.

-I have learned some work-arounds for making these braids as a solo braider, and while the 3-worker ones are rather slow, the two-worker ones get quite comfortable and relatively quick to make, even versions with up to 18 loops.
+I have learned some work-arounds for making these braids as a solo braider.
 I derived most of my “too-many-loops” techniques from braiding with the V-fell method, which is relatively unknown in the West, and allows using thumbs as well as fingers to hold loops in braiding.

 These multiple-loop techniques have made it possible for me to figure out workable ways to braid larger and more complex braids as a solo braider.
 I hope to share some of them in this blog.

 I’d also like to share some techniques I use for braiding lengths that are much longer than my reach—up to several yards in length.

-But even if you are not interested in learning how to braid with “extreme” lengths or numbers of loops, you will be able to learn many easy and beautiful loop braids here!
+But even if you aren’t interested in braiding with extreme lengths or numbers of loops, you will be able to find many easy and beautiful loop braids here.
 Check out my “tutorials” page for links.

 (For more about braiding with more loops than 7, see my “Too-many-loops” page.)